 "Weekender" -- With two staterooms both with beds the same size, the owner and VIP guest couple will have similar accommodations.
-The separate shower stall allows two people to use the facilities at once.

-"Cruiser" --This three-stateroom layout includes a full galley on the starboard side, and a u-shaped dinette to port, and amidships the head to starboard and separate shower stall to port.
+"Cruiser" --This three-stateroom layout includes a full galley on the starboard side, and a u-shaped dinette to port, and amidships the head to starboard and an optional separate shower stall to port.
 With three cabins the boat is suitable for three couples, a family, or charter.

 "Daysailer" -- At the opposite end of layout choices, this version replaces the aft stateroom with storage or flexible space, eliminates the stall shower and abbreviates the galley.
 Her salon is designed for entertaining and plenty of bonhomie below after a sail or if it is raining.